AVES (AVS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AVES Historical Price

-According to the latest data gathered on AVES live price page, the current price of AVES is 0.00115425USD.
-The circulating supply of AVES(AVS) is 16.39M AVS , giving it a market capitalization of $18.92K.
+According to the latest data gathered on AVES live price page, the current price of AVES is 0.00118318USD.
+The circulating supply of AVES(AVS) is 16.45M AVS , giving it a market capitalization of $19.47K.

 The AVES Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.